When Is A Development Application Required?

-Planning Consent Applications are assessed against the zoning, policies and controls of the Councils Development Plan and must not be "greatly at variance" with the principles and objectives of the Development Plan.
-The Plan and the Development Act also sets out the provisions dealing with the design, site location or whether it may impact on neighbouring properties.
+Planning Consent Applications are assessed against the zoning, policies and controls of the Council's Development Plan and must not be "greatly at variance" with the principles and objectives of the Development Plan.
+The Plan and the Development Act also set out the provisions dealing with the design, site location or whether it may impact on neighbouring properties.
 The Assessment process will vary depending on whether the proposed development is "Complying", "Non-Complying" or "Merit" and whether it may require public notification.

 Building Rules Consent

-Building Rules Consent is applicable to all development where building work is involved unless it falls within the exempt category in accordance to the Development Regulations.
+Building Rules Consent is applicable to all development where building work is involved unless it falls within the exempt category in accordance with the Development Regulations.
 All Development Applications are assessed with regard to technical conformity and these requirements must either meet the Building Code of Australia, The South Australian Housing Code, The Australian Standards and all other forms of relevant Legislation.